-• Ad Valorem tax revenue increased approximately \$95,000 due to minor growth in the tax base.

-- The Town continued its diligence in the collection of property taxes by attaining a tax collection percentage of 99.52%.
-The statewide average in fiscal year 2017 was 98.78% - Actual expenditures in the General Fund were less than the budgeted amount by \$365,687.
+- Ad Valorem tax revenue increased approximately \$567,679 due to revaluation. - Continued diligence in the collection of property taxes by attaining a tax collection percentage of 99.18%.
+The statewide average in fiscal year 2019 was 98.78%

 Town of Fletcher's Change in Net Position Figure 3